De Soto-area man allegedly threatens another man with gun

 Jeffery Dunman

-Jeffery Allen Dunman, 60, who lives east of De Soto, allegedly threatened a man with a gun during an apparent road-rage incident east of De Soto.
+Jeffery Allen Dunman, 60, who lives east of De Soto, allegedly threatened a man with a gun during at a school bus stop east of De Soto.
 He hit the man with a gun, pointed the gun at the man’s head and threatened to kill him, according to court documents.

 Dunman has been charged with first-degree assault, a class B felony punishable by five to 15 years in prison; and armed criminal action, an unclassified felony that carries a penalty of three to 15 years in prison, court documents show.